srikantpatnaik/gnu-linux.org/content/pages/training.rst

 |

-Classroom sessions and workshops on industry standard Linux tools.
+Classroom sessions and workshops on industry standard GNU/Linux tools.
 Available for both beginners and professionals.

+Workshops presently available only in India.
+To conduct at your city/college/company, contact to **info [at] gnu-linux.org** in advance.

+**Online courses** will commence from June, 2014

 |